alex/nyt-2020-election-scraper/.github/pull_request_template.md

 <!--
 To help with the large amounts of pull requests, we would appreciate your reviews of other pull requests, especially simple package updates.
-Just leave a comment describing what you have tested in the relevant package/service.
+Just leave a review and comment describing what you have tested in the relevant PR.
 Reviewing helps to reduce the average time-to-merge for everyone.
 Thanks a lot if you do!
 List of open PRs: https://github.com/alex/nyt-2020-election-scraper/pulls